Fun 18th birthday ideas to celebrate his special milestone

 As the writer of the family, my 'artistic' contribution to the scrapbook was a very professional, computer generated, four-page, four-color newsletter with stories and news items about the grad.
 The cost was minimal since I used digital photos I already had and printed out copies of the newsletter on my color printer at home.
 It took time but the results were worth it.
 I also wrote a very official looking press release to go along with the newsletter so everyone would have a keepsake of his or her own to take home with them.

 To save on the cost of food, I made a number of salads and finger foods based on in-season ingredients and created a sandwich tray with assorted meats, cheeses and condiments.
 I also set up an ice cream bar for dessert, which was not only easy but also surprisingly inexpensive.
-All you really need are a couple of large generic tubs of vanilla and chocolate ice cream, some toppings.
+All you really need are a couple of large generic tubs of vanilla and chocolate ice cream and some toppings.
 I bought the cherries, whip cream and butterscotch and chocolate toppings but the favorites turned out to be my homemade fruit jams!
 The ice cream bar also helped get rid of all the stray candy we had in the pantry.
 I bought drinks at a local warehouse, which cut the costs even further.
 All in all, it was a great party and my daughter not only came away with a wonderful memory of the party itself but a lasting memory in the form of a great scrapbook created by friends and family.

 Personalized Birthday Card